Premik/blender_rhubarb_lipsync_ng/dev.md

 * Capture doesn't work for long sound files.
 Rhubarb finishes but the list is empty.

 ### Low
 * Limit possible selection to armature and mesh-object only? (and not obj.library).
-Or hook the properties to the Collection instead of Object?
 * Add [speaker](https://docs.blender.org/manual/en/latest/render/output/audio/speaker.html) as an alternative to Sequencer audio clip
 * Rename capture_panel to something better? (sound setup?)
 * The scaled down icons (32x32) still hard to see.
 Pre-scale different set icons?